Innovotive/.github/.github/pull_request_template.md

 ### Summary
-Provide a short description of what changes are introduced.
+Provide a short description of the changes.

 ### Changes Made
 - Change 1